Anarchism

 Against

 However, there are also arguments against anarchism.
 A standard view is that anarchism is impractical and would lead to chaos and disorder.
-Critics argue that a society without a government would be unable to maintain law and order, making it vulnerable to crime and violence.
-They also say that anarchism does not provide a solution for issues such as national defense and international relations because it would be unable to address more significant social problems, such as poverty and inequality, without the organization that an overarching system would provide.
+Critics, such as philosopher Thomas Hobbes in Leviathan, argue that a society without a government would be unable to maintain law and order, making it vulnerable to crime and violence.
+They also say that anarchism does not provide a solution for issues such as national defense and international relations because there is no centralized ability to exert force.
+It would also be unable to address more significant social problems, such as poverty and inequality, without the organization that an overarching system would provide, leaving people to resort mainly to charity.

 Another argument against anarchism is that it is incompatible with human nature.
 Critics argue that humans are naturally selfish and competitive, so a society based on voluntary cooperation would be unable to function.
 They say that a government must enforce laws and maintain social order and that anarchism is a naive and untenable ideal.